shidiq-uxe/edts-ui-kit/README.md

 ## Basic setup and initialization :

-You could replace PopUpTheme under module manifest file with themes down bellow to ensure all component used the same Theme :
+You could replace PopUpTheme under module manifest file for Activity Tag with themes down bellow to ensure all component used the same Theme :

 ```xml
   <activity